Your Friendly Neighborhood Spider-Man season 1: Writing

 Writers for the season included Trammell, Charlie Neuner, Raven Kone, and Halima Lucas.
 Tramell wrote half of the season's episodes.
 Each episode title is a reference to, or is inspired by, comic book titles or other elements from the comics.
 The series was originally planned to be set within the "Sacred Timeline" of the Marvel Cinematic Universe (MCU), before Peter Parker / Spider-Man's introduction in the film Captain America: Civil War (2016), and depict the character's origin story.
 The creative team found this to be too restrictive regarding which characters and comic book elements could be included, so they decided to move the series to an alternate timeline, taking advantage of the MCU's multiverse concept.
-The story begins similarly to Civil War but depicts Norman Osborn becoming Peter's mentor instead of Tony Stark.
+The story, set in an alternate reality, begins similarly to Civil War but depicts Norman Osborn becoming Peter's mentor instead of Tony Stark.
 Peter's origin story is still told in the season, though it differs from previous depictions: Peter is bitten by a spider that falls out of a portal created by Dr. Stephen Strange as he is fighting a symbiotic alien, and the season finale reveals that this spider was injected with Peter's own blood and then taken back in time by Strange's portal, creating a temporal paradox in which Peter gains his abilities from himself.